neocoder/neoplan/README.md

 or a string such as `3 minutes`

 Specifies the frequency at which agenda will query the database looking for jobs that need to be processed.
-Agenda internally uses `setTimeout` to guarantee that jobs run at (close to ~3ms) the right time.
+Neoplan internally uses `setTimeout` to guarantee that jobs run at (close to ~3ms) the right time.

 Decreasing the frequency will result in fewer database queries, but more jobs